 The CSV reader can read from a gzipped file with the extension .csv.gz, and the CSV writer can write a gzipped file if the extension of the destination file ends with .gz.

 The CSV reader produces an FME feature for each line in each the CSV files residing in the given folder.
 The CSV reader first scans the folder for all CSV files that are defined in the workspace.

 If IDs lines are specified, the CSV reader processes only the specified files; otherwise, it reads all files in the folder.
 Optionally a single CSV file can be given in the workspace.
 In this case, only that CSV file is read.

-The CSV reader can also read data consisting of fixed width columns without a separator, provided that the character spacing the data (usually a space character) does not appear in the data itself.
+The CSV reader can also read data consisting of fixed-width columns without a separator, if the character spacing the data (usually a space character) does not appear in the data itself.
 Use the parameter Remove Duplicate Separators.
 (An alternative method is to use the Textfile reader and an AttributeSplitter transformer.)

 The CSV writer writes all attributes of a feature to an CSV file.
 Features of different types are written to different CSV files.